solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 It is not surprising that igneous rocks have been classified according to silica-content.
 The skeletons of silica sink to the bottom, dissolve* there, and become diffused through calcareous deposits.
 The silica replaces the lime of the little fossils in the same way as in larger fossils.
 (See postscript on p.
 110.)

-*) In 'Nummulosphere' 2 I wrote of siliceous skeletons forming centres whence silica was diffused, a residuum remaining as quartz.
+*) In _Nummulosphere_ 2 I wrote of siliceous skeletons forming centres whence silica was diffused, a residuum remaining as quartz.
 The supposed skeletons are nummulitic structures.

 2) _Geological Considerations_